 First Line Lab Investigations in Pediatric Sepsis Blood culture Prioritize over other blood tests.
 It is recommended to obtain blood cultures before initiating antimicrobial therapy in situations where this does not substantially delay antimicrobial administration.
-15 Culture sensitivity increases with blood volume.
-Recommended volume to collect is 1mL/kg max 40mL. ^{27,28} Blood gas Base deficit more than 5.0 mEq/L marker of possible sepsis 16 Complete blood count WBC can be normal, high or low in early sepsis.
-16 Platelet count less than 100,000 uL in sepsis or disseminated intravascular coagulation (DIC).
-16 Lactate Do NOT attribute increased lactate to difficult venipuncture.
+Culture sensitivity increases with blood volume.
+Recommended volume to collect is 1mL/kg max 40mL.
+Blood gas Base deficit more than 5.0 mEq/L marker of possible sepsis Complete blood count WBC can be normal, high or low in early sepsis.
+Platelet count less than 100,000 uL in sepsis or disseminated intravascular coagulation (DIC).
+Lactate Do NOT attribute increased lactate to difficult venipuncture.
 Lactate more than 2.0 mmol/L marker of possible sepsis.
-16 Repeat lactate (q2h) if greater than 2mmol/L. Lactate greater than 4 mmol/L requires urgent action.
-16 Electrolytes, glucose, urea and creatinine Include sodium, potassium, chloride, ionized or total calcium, magnesium, phosphate, glucose, urea and creatinine.
+Repeat lactate (q2h) if greater than 2mmol/L. Lactate greater than 4 mmol/L requires urgent action.
+Electrolytes, glucose, urea and creatinine Include sodium, potassium, chloride, ionized or total calcium, magnesium, phosphate, glucose, urea and creatinine.
 C Reactive Protein: low value does not exclude early sepsis.
-16 Urinalysis, urine culture and sensitivity Obtain via in and out/indwelling catheter.
+Urinalysis, urine culture and sensitivity Obtain via in and out/indwelling catheter.
+Depending on acuity and developmental age, a clean catch midstream specimen (MSU) is acceptable.
+A bagged urine specimen is not acceptable for bacterial culture.

 Second Line Investigations in Pediatric Sepsis Blood group and screen If indicated.
 Liver function tests Total bilirubin, AST, ALT.
 Increased bilirubin or alanine aminotransferase (ALT) in sepsis.
-16 Coagulation studies PT (INR), PTT, fibrinogen if clinical evidence of bleeding or Disseminated Intravascular Coagulation (DIC).
+Coagulation studies PT (INR), PTT, fibrinogen if clinical evidence of bleeding or Disseminated Intravascular Coagulation (DIC).
 Altered values in the context of sepsis with thrombocytopenia indicative of DIC.
-16 Lumbar puncture & cerebrospinal fluid investigations DLC.
-Recommended for neonates with suspected sepsis as long as clinically stable.
-For older children, lumbar puncture may be considered if meningitis is suspected and the child is clinically stable (i.e. no signs of increased ICP, coagulopathy or hemodynamic compromise). ^{16,19} Can do WBC and PCR for meningitis diagnosis on CSF from delayed LP 16 e cell count with differential gram stain and culture e glucose protein level Nucleic acid testing (NAT) for HSV and other potential pathogens.
-Cultures & Swabs If diarrhea present, stool for culture and virology if available.
-Nasopharyngeal Flocked Swab; Respiratory Nucleic Acid Testing (NAT) panel.
-Culture & Sensitivity of wound that appears infected.
+Lumbar puncture & cerebrospinal fluid investigations Recommended for neonates with suspected sepsis as long as clinically stable.
+For older children, lumbar puncture may be considered if meningitis is suspected and the child is clinically stable (i.e., no signs of increased ICP, coagulopathy or hemodynamic compromise).
+Can do WBC and PCR for meningitis diagnosis on CSF from delayed LP • cell count with differential • gram stain and culture • glucose • protein level Nucleic acid testing (NAT) for HSV and other potential pathogens.
+Cultures & Swabs If diarrhea present, send stool for Infectious Diarrhea Panel testing Nasopharyngeal Flocked Swab; Respiratory Nucleic Acid Testing (NAT) panel.
+Culture & Sensitivity (C&S) of wound, or other opening (e.g., feeding tube, dialysis catheter site) that appears infected.
+C&S and cell count of dialysate if patient non-urine producing.
 Radiology Consider Chest x-ray for respiratory distress or signs on examination.
-Other imaging as directed by the focus of infection e.g. septic joint.
-16 Cardiac Electrocardiogram 12 Lead.
+Other imaging as directed by the focus of infection e.g., septic joint.
+Cardiac Electrocardiogram 12 Lead.
 Echocardiogram.